LukWebsForge/Automx2Docker/README.md

 `*` Not required if a custom SQL script is set.

-If environment variables are not powerful enough, it is also possible to configure automx2 via a custom SQL script.
+If environment variables are not powerful enough, it is also possible to configure automx2 using a custom SQL script.
 The script has be mounted at the path `/data/custom.sql`.
-In this case the environment variable `PROXY_COUNT` only has to be set.
+In this case only the environment variable `PROXY_COUNT` is required.
 The values of all other environment variables are ignored.

 The custom SQL script can be utilized for enabling [LDAP support](https://rseichter.github.io/automx2/#ldap).
-To understand all available options, you have to take a look at the code.
+To understand all available options, you have to take a look at the code of automx2.
 The files [`contrib/sqlite-generate.sh`](https://github.com/rseichter/automx2/blob/master/contrib/sqlite-generate.sh) and [`automx2/model.py`](https://github.com/rseichter/automx2/blob/master/automx2/model.py) are good starting points.

 ## Proxy

-You should put a proxy server in front of the automx2 container.
+You should put a proxy server in front of the automx2-docker container.

 The proxy server should route the subdomains `autoconfig` and `autodiscover` to the container.
-Furthermore, it should block the access to the path `/initdb/` to prevent database changes from outside.
+Furthermore, it should block the path `/initdb/` to prevent database changes from outside.

-Example configurations can be found in this repository and on the automx2 website:
+Example configurations can be found in this repository and on the automx2 website.
+They may have to be adapted to your system.

 * [traefik](examples/docker-compose.yml)
 * [NGINX](https://rseichter.github.io/automx2/#nginx)